bleroy/3d-junkyard/Docs/how-to-sell-decent-keyboards.md

 to share part of the profit, you should split that share 1/3 - 2/3 between Jesse and I.

-Typical royalty rates are 10-15% of the sale price, so if you sell a keyboard for $300, 15% of that would be $45, so you'd cut a share of $15 to Jesse and $30 to Bertrand.
+Typical royalty rates are 10-15% of the sale price, so if you sell a keyboard for $300, 15% of that would be $45, so I suggest you cut a share of $15 to Jesse and $30 to me.

 ## What do you need in order to get started?